vivekascoder/dotfiles-old/README.md

 ![Mine DotFiles](https://i.imgur.com/a0qDdtI.png)

+## PolioBar
+- My custom configuration of polybar.
+- You can find at `polybar/poliobar`.

 ## xorg.conf.d
 - Don't know about you but when i was the DE guy, i used to use the gestures of touchpad.
 - So i figure out how to enable some gestures for tilling-wm.